insected/bobbae_gcp-wiki/Firebase.md

 ### Firebase Realtime Database

 Store and sync data with our NoSQL cloud database.
 Data is synced across all clients in real time, and remains available when your app goes offline.
 The Firebase Realtime Database is a cloud-hosted database.
 Data is stored as JSON and synchronized in realtime to every connected client.
-When you build cross-platform apps with our iOS, Android, and JavaScript SDKs, all of your clients share one Realtime Database instance and automatically receive updates with the newest data.

 [https://firebase.google.com/docs/database/](https://firebase.google.com/docs/database/)

 ### Cloud Firestore or Realtime Database

-Firebase offers two cloud-based, client-accessible database solutions that support real time data syncing:
+Firebase offers two cloud-based, client-accessible database solutions that support real time data syncing.

+#### Cloud Firestore

-*   Cloud [Firestore](Firestore) is Firebase's newest database for mobile app development.
+Cloud [Firestore](Firestore) is Firebase's newest database for mobile app development.
 It builds on the successes of the Realtime Database with a new, more intuitive data model.
 Cloud Firestore also features richer, faster queries and scales further than the Realtime Database.

+#### Realtime Database

-*   Realtime Database is Firebase's original database.
+Firebase Realtime Database is Firebase's original database.
 It's an efficient, low-latency solution for mobile apps that require synced states across clients in real time.

 [https://firebase.google.com/docs/database/rtdb-vs-firestore](https://firebase.google.com/docs/database/rtdb-vs-firestore)